volcengine/verl/README.md

 - [2025/04] We will give a tutorial about latest post-training techniques and programming guide for verl at [ICLR 2025 Expo](https://iclr.cc/virtual/2025/calendar?filter_events=Expo+Talk+Panel&filter_rooms=), [SCI-FM workshop](https://open-foundation-model.github.io/) and [LMSys afterparty](https://lu.ma/d23nyynm).
 Talk materials available [here](https://github.com/eric-haibin-lin/verl-community/tree/main/iclr25).
 - [2025/04] [Seed-Thinking-v1.5](https://github.com/ByteDance-Seed/Seed-Thinking-v1.5/blob/main/seed-thinking-v1.5.pdf) tech report is released!
 Trained with verl, Seed-Thinking-v1.5 achieves 86.7 on AIME 2024, 55.0 on Codeforces and 77.3 on GPQA, demonstrating excellent reasoning abilities in STEM and coding.
 Beyond reasoning tasks, the method demonstrates notable generalization across diverse domains.
 - [2025/04] We are working on open source recipe for [VAPO](https://arxiv.org/pdf/2504.05118) (value-based augmented PPO), our latest RL method for reasoning models.
 Trained from Qwen-32B-base model, VAPO achieves 60.4 on AIME 2024, outperforming DeepSeek-zero-32B and DAPO-32B.
 - [2025/03] verl v0.3.0.post1 is released!
 See [release note](https://github.com/volcengine/verl/releases/) for details.
+It achieves [~1.4x speedup](https://tongyx361.github.io/blogs/posts/verl-intro/#/verl-flexible-and-efficient-rl-for-llms) compared to prev versions.
 - [2025/03] [DAPO](https://dapo-sia.github.io/) is the open-sourced SOTA RL algorithm that achieves 50 points on AIME 2024 based on the Qwen2.5-32B pre-trained model, surpassing the previous SOTA achieved by DeepSeek's GRPO (DeepSeek-R1-Zero-Qwen-32B).
 DAPO's training is fully powered by verl and the reproduction code is available in `recipe/dapo` now.
 <details><summary> more... </summary>
 <ul>